Blue Theme Orange Theme Green Theme Red Theme

 Introduction

 Let me present you with the following problem.
 Let's say I have a company of 32 consultants.
 Suppose I have 5 consulting projects over a 3 month period and I want to rotate each of my consultants through all these projects in such a way so that they all end up with equal pay at the end of the project.
 One project pays $500/day, one project pays $400/day, one project pays $300/day, one pays $200/day and finally one pays $100/day.
 To simplify the problem, one consultant can work the same day and earn the sum of the two projects, but there are only 5 slots you can occupy in a day, one for each project.
-Another words on any given day, you can have at the most 5 consultants working the 5 projects.
+In other words on any given day, you can have at the most 5 consultants working the 5 projects.

 How would I go about solving this problem?
 Well I had several thoughts on it at first.
 You could some how round robin your consultants.
-Choose the first 5 then the next 5 then the next 5 and then have then rotate there order.
+Choose the first 5 then the next 5 then the next 5 and then have then rotate their order.
 This doesn't work out very easily though, because the number of consultants does not divide easily into the 3 month period.
 You could just randomly assign them to all the slots and see if it works out.
 Then just keep switching them around until it evens out.
 This particular solution is not as easy to resolve as it seems.

 So what is the easiest solution?
 Genetic Algorithms.
 Let the computer do the work through trial and error.
 Each time the GA will try to fill a schedule, give a fitness to the result, and the highest fitness survives.
 (Ain't GA's grand!)
 The beauty about genetic algorithms is that you never really care how the GA gets to the answer, you only care about how accurately you represent the fitness of the solution contained in each Genome.
-Although this can be solution can take a long arduous time to complete, it works.
+Although this solution can take a long arduous time to complete, it works.
 (Imagine when quantum computing comes into play, then the long arduous part goes away!)

 In this article we will use a genetic algorithm called PBIL (Population based Learning) to converge on the solution.
 Population based learning maintains a learning vector and converges on a solution using this vector in conjunction with the fitness of the genomes.